wiggocd/dotfiles/README.md

 See `PACKAGES` for the complete list.

-All packages are listed assuming acces to the main/extra Arch Linux repos and Arch User Repository.
+All packages listed should be accessible from the main Void Linux repository.

 ## Installation

-- Feel free to copy the files manually, where `config` maps to `$XDG_CONFIG_HOME` and `scripts` maps to `$HOME/scripts`, etc...
+- Run `./install` from the project root to install the configuration files automatically

-*or* keeping in mind that configurations **will** be overwritten
+    - ***Configuration files will be overwritten***

-- Run `./install.sh` to install the configuration files automatically
+*or feel free to copy files manually.*

 ## Tested Versions

 - OS
-	- Arch Linux x86_64 5.12.14
+    - Void GNU/Linux x86_64 5.13.15
 - Packages
     - See `VERSIONS`

 ## Location and Privacy

-For privacy, I block auto geolocation and spoof my location to the centre of the country which I live in when necessary.
+For privacy protection, I block auto geolocation and spoof my location to the centre of the country in which I am currently located when necessary.

 For redshift and theme scheduling to function correctly, you can do the following:
     - Add any coordinates in your timezone to `~/.config/locations`